Tawnygoody/Fastara/README.md

     I wish to register, to see full recipes.
     3. As a first time visitor, I want to be able to click through different meal types at the touch of a button.
-    4. As a returning visitor, I want to be able to register an account easily, without providing much personal information.
+    4. As a first time visitor, I want to be able to register an account easily, without providing much personal information.

 - Returning Visitor Goals